-During a comprehensive eye examination, eye diseases or other abnormalities that are not yet causing symptoms can be detected.
+During a comprehensive eye examination, also known as a vision exam or vision test, eye diseases or other abnormalities that are not yet causing symptoms can be detected.
 Early intervention is crucial in preventing vision loss from a disease such as glaucoma, which may not cause symptoms until significant and irreversible damage has taken place.
 Early detection of eye problems gives a patient a choice of treatment options, and reduces the risk of permanent damage.

 Benefits Of A Comprehensive Eye Examination